fariba87/noisyMNIST/Readme.md

-The Project procedure :  Multiclass Classification
+# Multiclass Classification
- 1) analyzing the dataset :
+## analyzing the dataset :

 	- it is imbalanced --> possible solutions:
 				- traditional machine learning such as RandomForest which also can consider imbalance dataset (needs finetuning hyperparameter)
 				- upsampling or downsampling